AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Hardware.md

 | `framebuffer-unifiedmem`          | 0x00000080 | Raises VRAM to 2Gb.
 Recommended for 4K displays.   |
 | `framebuffer-...`                 |            | Setting correct framebuffer connectors and values. |

+For a little extra fluff you can grab stock Lenovo color profiles (so it won't show Unknown Display).

+- Go to Lenovo support, grab "Monitor INF driver", unpack it (in Windows), you'll get a bunch of .icm files.
+- Check Hardware IDs in device manager, it'll be something like LEN4168 (depending on panel type).
+- Find .icm files with those numbers, e.g. TPLCD_4168_SDR.icm, etc.
+- In macOS copy them to /Library/ColorSync/Profiles/Displays.
+You can also open them with ColorSync and edit description.

 ## Sleep and hibernation

 Sleep works.
 Just toggle sleep mode in BIOS to Linux and you're done.